JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 As far as the two files are concerned, not much can be said, this is because </BR>
 when you look at a PDF file with notepad (or similar) the program automatically converts  </BR>
 multi-byte characters to single 8-bit characters. </BR>
-But still you can see some differences in the files, in those few "human redeable" parts </BR>
+But still you can see some differences in the files, in those few "human redeable" parts. </BR>